GuitarParrot creates a random melody from the Level, Scale and Key that you select, and listens for you to imitate what it plays.

 The microphone icon at the top indicates the listening status on every screen.
-GuitarParrot is listening when the mic icon is red.
-The mic is gray when it is not listening, as shown at the top of this page.
+GuitarParrot is listening only when the mic icon is red.
+The mic is gray when it is not listening.
 GuitarParrot does not record or store any input; it listens in real time for notes and disposes of the stream after analysis.

 Sound Check - Level: